oliverzick/Delizious-Ini/README.md

 ## New features in version 1.17.0
 * Writing the comment for a section with given section name and default comment write mode
+* Writing the comment for a property with given section name, property key and default comment write mode

 ## Features
 Delizious Ini provides the following features: